Signed in as:

 Supporting research and innovation in preventative healthcare.

-My book Younger, Longer blends the latest breakthroughs in Western science with the wisdom of Eastern medicine to reveal a powerful, integrative approach to longevity.
+His upcoming book, Younger, Longer combines the latest breakthroughs in Western science with the wisdom of Eastern medicine to reveal a powerful, integrative approach to longevity.

 Dr. Han, MD